qbrilliance/qristal-core/docs/md/backends.md

 * `format`: *string*, required.
 The format of the circuit to be sent for execution.
 Must be either `braket` or `openqasm3`.
 * `s3`: *string*, required.
 The name of the AWS S3 bucket where the results of running the circuit should be saved.
 Must begin with `"amazon-braket"`.
 * `path`: *string*, required.
 The path to the folder within the AWS S3 bucket where the results of running the circuit should be saved.
 * `noise`: *boolean*, required.
 Include noise in the circuit simulation.
 * `verbatim`: *boolean*, optional, default `false`.
 Execute circuits verbatim as provided on AWS Braket.
 Setting `verbatim = true` causes the circuit submitted to Braket to be executed directly, without any optimisation, placement, transpilation or other IR transformations.

 These parameters are set under the `aws-braket` heading in the `remote_backends.yaml` configuration file.
-To use an alternative file, assign its path to the `qb.session.remote_backend_database_path` attribute.
+To use an alternative file, assign its path to the `qristal.session.remote_backend_database_path` attribute.

 **Example**: tests/AWSBraketHostedTester.Simple

 **Notes**:
 - Up to 17 qubits and 10,000 shots supported.
 - Noise must be enabled in order to use this simulator.
-This is done by setting the `qb.core.session` attribute `noise = True`.
+This is done by setting the `qristal.core.session` attribute `noise = True`.

 ### Aer density matrix: `aer` (`density_matrix`)